 I am curently contributing to Leo Rutherford’s PROGRESS (Patient-Reported Outcomes of Genital Reconstruction and Experiences of Surgical Satisfaction) project, which explores metoidioplasty and phalloplasty outcomes.
 I previously worked on a review of the development of phalloplasty and scrotoplasty, in FTM transsexuals, from 1980 to 2012.
 I presented the results of this research at the 2012 Canadian Professional Association for Transgender Health conference.
 It can be downloaded on my Resources page.

 My MSW thesis research focused on exploring and understanding variation in reports of transgender suicidality.
 These findings have been published in Transgender Health in 2017 and 2019 and I am in the process of preparing several additional manuscripts elaborating on the relationship between transgender suicidality and other factors like ethnicity.

 Mapping Bedbugs in Toronto

 For my MSW practicum, I mapped the pattern of bedbug reports to Toronto Public Health with GIS software.
 I was inspired to do this by Patrick McCain’s excellent bedbug maps, as published in the Toronto Star’s Map of the Week Blog.
 The completed maps show some interesting trends and strongly support the reinstatement of Ontario’s Provincial Bedbug Strategy Funding, which ran out on March 31st, 2012.
-My work was featured in the Toronto Star, presented at a community bedbug forum, and can be downloaded here.
+My work was featured in the Toronto Star, presented at a community bedbug forum, and can be downloaded on my resources page.